 When the liquid sunshine arrives, head indoors and get cultured at one of Whistler’s many art galleries.
-Step into the gorgeous Audain Art Museum for a stroll through large, well-lit galleries and view traditional works of art by the province’s First Peoples.
+Step into the gorgeous Audain Art Museum for a stroll through large, well-lit galleries.
+View traditional works of art by the province’s First Peoples.
 The Museum’s Permanent Collection showcases the Art of British Columbia from the late 18th century to present.

-The Squamish Lil’wat Cultural Centre celebrates and shares the cultures of the two First Nations Sk̲wxwú7mesh Úxwumixw (Squamish Nation, Coast Salish) and Líl̓wat7ul (Lil’wat Nation, Interior Salish) in the valley.
-Guests gain a valuable understanding of the living cultures through multi-media displays, artwork and hands-on interpretive tours.
+The Squamish Lil’wat Cultural Centre celebrates and shares the cultures of the two First Nations Sk̲wxwú7mesh Úxwumixw (Squamish Nation, Coast Salish) and Líl̓wat7ul (Lil’wat Nation, Interior Salish).
+Visitors gain a valuable understanding of the living cultures through multi-media displays, artwork and interpretive tours.

 13. Enjoy Village Festivals

 Whistler kicks off the summer season with the GOFest Great Outdoors Festival on the Victoria Day May long weekend.
 Fun events continue all summer long with concerts and musical celebrations in the Village and on Whistler mountain.
 The Crankworx Whistler festival takes place over a ten day period in August, celebrating the world’s best downhill, slope style and enduro mountain biking.